 NO COMMENTS/SPECIAL INSTRUCTIONS CAN BE ADDED – What you shop for in the catalog is what you get.
 Since orders get sent directly to order processing, it’s unlikely that any manual intervention will happen before the order is fulfilled.
 Any fields that ask for comments are internal to UT Austin only.

 - SUBSTITUTIONS ARE NOT SUPPORTED – This can cause problems for invoicing, receiving, and payment later on.
 If you need to substitute an item, you need to cancel the item on the order and create a new order for the substitute.

 Receiving is the part of the procurement process where the university acknowledges receipt of goods ordered through a purchase order.
 Receipt of the goods must be acknowledged before the university is authorized to pay supplier invoices.

 - Desktop delivery — Departments that elect to have goods delivered directly to their departmental offices must retain their own records of goods received.
-Some items must be delivered directly to the department rather than to Central Receiving (live animals, plants, bottled gases, concrete, sheet rock, plate glass, and very large equipment).
+Some items must be delivered directly to the department rather than to CDS (live animals, plants, bottled gases, concrete, sheet rock, plate glass, and very large equipment).
 Be sure to specify the appropriate delivery address on the order.
 Receipts created by the department will finalize the same day they are created (that evening).